cs4241-21a/a2-shortstack/README.md

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: Using CSS, JS and HTML, I implemented a pop-up box for users to enter data into when adding to the Contact Log.
 This was done via CSS, but creating a div which contains the content and the backgound sections of the screen.
 With JS when a user clicks on a table entry in the databse the pop-up has the class active added to its class list, causing it to appear.
 Then once an action is take then pop-up disappears.

+- **Design Achievement 2**: Using CSS, JS and HTML, I implemented a counter to the textarea input when adding a contact.
+This was done via CSS, but creating a div which has the data set to the number of characters.
+With JS when a edits the notes textarea the div is incremented by the length in the textarea.
+This was done using an onEventListener of type 'input' for the textarea.